-- Unless during a private work session, written materials provided to the SWMPO committees will also be provided to the public upon request; - A variety of public notification and participation procedures are used to encourage the early and continuous involvement of citizens, jurisdictions, communities and other interest in the planning process and the decisions and actions of the SWMPO; and - Language services will be provided upon request through Schreiber Translations, Inc., AdAstra, or other translation service providers.
+- Unless during a closed work session, written materials provided to the SWMPO committees will also be provided to the public upon request; - A variety of public notification and participation procedures are used to encourage the early and continuous involvement of citizens, jurisdictions, communities and other interest in the planning process and the decisions and actions of the SWMPO; and - Language services will be provided upon request through Schreiber Translations, Inc., AdAstra, or other translation service providers.

 Federal regulations require MPOs define a process for providing interested parties with reasonable opportunities to be involved in the metropolitan transportation planning process.
-The regulations define constituencies as: citizens; affected public agencies; representatives of public transportation employees; freight shippers; providers of freight transportation services; private providers of transportation; representatives of users of public transportation; representatives of users of pedestrian walkways and bicycle transportation facilities; representatives of the disabled; and other interested parties.
+The regulations define constituencies as: citizens; affected public agencies; representatives of public transportation employees; freight shippers; providers of freight transportation services; private providers of transportation; representatives of users of public transportation; representatives of users of parties; representatives of users of parties.